MAYHEM-Lab/kmeans-service/site/README.md

 2. Type an appropriate name, set the "Max" to `5`, and click "Next".
 3. Set the "Availability zone(s)" to "race" and click "Create Scaling Group".
 This will redirect to the page for the configuration.
-4. Create a policy to scale up that is triggered when the average CPU utilization for the group is over 25% for 1
+4. Create a policy to scale up that triggers when the average CPU utilization for the group is over 25% for 1
 minute:
     1. Select the "Scaling Policies" tab and click on "ADD A SCALING POLICY".
     2. Type an appropriate name, e.g., "scale-up-25-per-1-min".